backstage/backstage/plugins/microsoft-calendar/README.md

 ### Microsoft azure authentication provider

-> You need to setup [microsoft azure authentication provider](https://backstage.io/docs/auth/microsoft/provider), before you move forward with any of the below step if you have'nt already.
+> You need to setup [Microsoft Azure authentication provider](https://backstage.io/docs/auth/microsoft/provider), before you move forward with any of the below step if you haven't already.

 1. Install the plugin by running this command